Cantonese Braised Beef Noodle Soup (清汤牛腩粉)

-Once the water comes to a boil, add the brisket, bones, and spice bag.
+- Add the brisket, bones, and spice bag to the clay pot.
 Turn the heat to the lowest and simmer for 2 hours.
 The heat needs to be low enough that you only see some small simmering activities.
-We call it “虾眼水,” which means the size of the bubbles is like the size of the prawn eyes.
+We call it "虾眼水," which means the size of the bubbles is like the size of the prawn eyes.
 Every stove is different.
-You should come back once in a while to monitor the heat and make sure the pot is not boiling while you are not looking; otherwise, the broth will turn out cloudy.
+Please come back once in a while to monitor the heat and ensure the pot is not boiling while you are not looking; otherwise, the broth will turn out cloudy.

 Make the Garlic Oil

-Why Rise The Garlic?
-When the garlic is crushed and chopped, it will release a type of chemical called mercaptans, which makes your knife, and cutting board sticky.
-That chemical is what we are trying the rinse off because it will bring a bitter taste when deep-fried.
+- Why Rise The Garlic?
+When the garlic is crushed and chopped, it releases a sticky chemical called mercaptans, which we are trying to eliminate because it will bring a bitter taste when deep-fried.

-The beef still has a long time to go.
-You can peel the daikon radish.
-Make sure to peel it twice.
-I found that the daikon radish in the USA is not as sweet as the ones that I get in China.
-It is more on the bitter side, and it gives the soup a bitter aftertaste.
-The skin contains even more bitter elements, so it is very important to double peel the skin for a better taste.
+- Souped Up Experiences - I found that the daikon radish in the USA is less sweet than the ones I get in China, giving the soup a bitter aftertaste.
+The skin contains most of the bitter elements, so please double peel the skin if needed for a better taste.

-Add the daikon radish into the pot 30 minutes before the beef is ready so you don’t overcook it.
-Season the soup with fish sauce.
-Taste and adjust the flavor.
-Continue to simmer on low heat for 30 minutes.
-That’s it.
-The soup is done.
+- Add the daikon radish into the pot and season the soup with fish sauce, then continue to simmer on low heat for 30 minutes.

-During this time, take the beef out of the broth and let it cool for a few minutes.
-Slice the beef into thick slaps.
-Discard the aromatics, the spice bag, and the bones.
+- Discard the aromatics, the spice bag, and the bones.
 You can leave the radish in the soup.
-I also like to sieve out the fat bits and the impurities.
-Look how beautiful that broth is – so clear and transparent.
+Optionally, sieve out the fat bits and the impurities to make sure the broth is clear and transparent.

-Bring the broth to a simmer and add the noodles, then cook for a minute.
-Unlike wheat noodles, rice noodles don’t release that much starch, so it is completely fine to cook them in the broth.
-Of course, you can cook it in a separate pot if you want.
+- Bring the broth to a simmer and add the soaked noodles, then cook for a minute.
+Unlike wheat noodles, rice noodles don't release that much starch, so it is fine to cook them in the same broth.